 Dang!
 This is a long one.
 Skip to:

-The Emory School of Medicine’s new site needed a visual design that incorporated both the University’s new brand, plus the school’s own personality.
+The SOM’s new site needed a visual design that incorporated both the university’s new brand and the school’s own personality.

-The School of Medicine encompasses many independently managed departments and lab sites, which needed to be brought under a single visual style, frontend library, and management system.
+The school encompasses many independently managed departments and lab sites, which needed to be brought under a single visual style, front end library, and management system.

-To help the School of Medicine wrangle their many sub-departments, I created a flexible frontend pattern library and accompanying usage/style guide.
-Using their library, the School of Medicine’s content editors are able to create pages that meet their diverse needs while staying within the constraints of the brand.
+To help the SOM wrangle their many sub-departments, I created a flexible front end pattern library and accompanying usage/style guide.
+Using their library, the SOM’s content editors are able to create pages that meet their diverse needs while staying within the constraints of the brand.

 SOM would be one of the first sites to launch under the new brand standards, so in addition to launching a new site, we were introducing that branding to the university community.
-We didn’t want to reinvent that branding, but we did need to interpret it for the School of Medicine specifically.
+We didn’t want to reinvent that branding, but we did need to interpret it for SOM specifically.

-The School of Medicine team chose a hybrid of mine and one of Sara’s collages to continue the design direction.
-Sara created a set of primary design comps for based on the two collages.
+The SOM team chose a hybrid of mine and one of Sara’s collages to continue the design direction.
+As art director, Sara created a set of primary design comps based on the two collages.

 These text-heavy tertiary pages needed a good system to break up content and make it easier to scan.
 Since many labs and departments lacked photography resources, they also needed a way to inject more color and interest into the page.